 Every dog needs a comfortable bed to call his own.
-As dog owners, we want to purchase something that’s easy to clean, affordable, appropriately sized and free of dangerous chemicals or materials that might be harmful to our canine companion.
+As dog owners, we want to purchase something easy to clean, affordable, appropriately sized, and free of dangerous chemicals or materials that might be harmful to our canine companion.

 For a truly green dog bed option, consider beds that have been made with recycled materials.
-For example, P.L.A.Y use recycled placed bottles to create their beds.
-Their manufacturing process turns plastic bottles into PlanetFill polyfiber.
+For example, P.L.A.Y uses recycled placed bottles to create their beds.
+Their manufacturing process turns plastic bottles into PlanetFill poly fiber.
 There are a whopping 108 recycled plastic bottles in every extra-large sized dog bed.

 Creating dog beds from plastic bottles is a common theme for environmentally friendly dog bed companies.
-Greener Pup also do this and, what’s more, 100% of the profits from the sale of their products goes to a dog rescue charity.
+Greener Pup also does this and, what’s more, 100% of the profits from the sale of their products go to a dog rescue charity.